zchoate/infra/readme.md

     - Base cloud init template to add keys, users, and get the Qemu agent installed for Proxmox

 ### Terraform
-- Create servers and update inventory file
+- Create servers on proxmox and update host inventory (ansible/pve-guests.yaml)

-### TODO:
-- [ ] Get inventory file to the appropriate location
-- [ ] CI/CD...probably actions for the Terraform, not sure for ansible...probably manual/cron for now